AnchorFreePartner/hydra-vpn-demo-windows/README.md

 ```

 - `AuthMethod` - one of the valid authentication methods:
-  * GitHub, Facebook, Twitter, Firebase, Live, Google - for public authentication servers,
+  * GitHub, Facebook, Twitter, Firebase, Live, Google - for public authentication servers
-  * OAuth - for custom authentication server,
+  * OAuth - for custom authentication server
-  * Custom - for custom authentication scheme,
+  * Custom - for custom authentication scheme
-  * Anonymous - for anonymous authentication.
+  * Anonymous - for anonymous authentication
-- `DeviceId` - unique device id.
+- `DeviceId` - unique device id
-- `MachineName` - name of your machine.
+- `MachineName` - name of your machine
-- `DeviceType` - Desktop or Mobile.
+- `DeviceType` - Desktop or Mobile
-- `OAuthToken` - valid token from OAuth server or `null` for Anonymous.
+- `OAuthToken` - valid token from OAuth server or `null` for Anonymous

 Log out user with: